huytran2khust/TypeScript-Handbook/pages/Tuple Kinds.md

 }
 ```

-Here's an example of using variadic kinds to type `curry`:
+Here's an example of using variadic kinds from this proposal to type `curry`:

 ```ts
 function curry<...T,...U,V>(f: (...ts: [...T, ...U]) => V, ...as:...T): (...bs:...U) => V {